Joseph L. Sanchez

-Joseph Louis Sanchez is an American politician who served in the New Mexico House of Representatives from January 17, 2019 to January 19, 2021.
+Joseph Louis Sanchez is an American politician representing the 40th district in the New Mexico House of Representatives since January 1, 2023 and previously from January 17, 2019 to January 19, 2021.
 Prior to entering state politics, Sanchez was an electrical engineer.
 He is a member of the Democratic Party.

 Early life and education

 Sanchez was born and raised in Alcalde, New Mexico, a small farming community in Northern New Mexico.
 Sanchez earned a Bachelor of Science in electrical engineering from the University of New Mexico and two master's degrees, one in electrical engineering from the University of New Mexico and one in business administration, from New Mexico State University.